 6. Walk Through the Cathedral

 The Cusco Cathedral is one stunning example of colonial architecture in the city.
 This impressive structure stands on the Plaza De Armas, and it is as beautiful inside as it is on the outside.
-For S/.25 per person, you can walk around the inside of the Cathedral and admire the work that went into each detail.
+For 40 soles per person, you can walk around the inside of the Cathedral and admire the work that went into each detail.
 There is also a quite unique take on the Last Supper with a large cuy sitting at the center of the table.
 If desired, you can also attend Mass on Sunday.

 7. Hike to Rainbow Mountain

 Over recent years, Rainbow Mountain has become an incredibly popular destination for those visiting Cusco.
 There are a series of single-day to multi-day tours that explore the colorful landscape in this part of the Andes.
 Many tours are available to take you here, often providing meals, transport, and a guide.
 The altitude is no joke, but the challenge is incredibly worth the view of this vibrant mountain.
-Just in case, there are many horses ready for hire to help you make it to the top.

 8. See the Beautiful Andes Scenery at Humantay Lake

 Humantay Lake is another popular hike in the area that showcases the sheer beauty of the Andes Mountains.
 The glacial lake sits at the start of the Salkantay Trek to Machu Picchu.
 It is at high altitude, but the hike is only about three and a half kilometers (2.25 miles) each way.
-Again, there are horses available for hire to help you to the top if needed.
+There are horses available for hire to help you to the top if needed.

 The trailhead is a few hours outside of Cusco on a rocky road.
 There are many tours that can take you there.
 The views along the whole hike are stunning.